 -

-Define a legal basis
+Establish a legal basis

 -

-Identify whose personal data the file contains
+Determine whose personal data is in the file

 -

-Link any consent or agreement to the file
+Connect any consent or agreement to the file

 Learn more about the Mediaflow GDPR module